bdewhirst/pySparkDemo/docs/readme.md

 - review / test user defined functions
 - review 'ignite' framing
 - review shipping environments-- how is that done these days?

+### Final thoughts (for now)
+- I've used this tutorial to refresh on PySpark and to confirm I've got it running locally